-In contrast to countries such as the Netherlands, where women are often released from hospital within 24 hours of giving birth, the Belgian system usually involves remaining in hospital for at least five days.
+In contrast to countries where women leave the hospital within hours of giving birth, expectant Belgian mothers often stay for at least five days.
 In addition to doctors and midwives, the delivery process will also involve a physiotherapist.
-The latter will be on hand to ensure the mother is able to recuperate physically in the period after the birth.
-Your gynaecologist of choice will also be in attendance.
+The latter is on-hand to ensure the mother is able to recuperate physically after birth.
+Your gynecologist of choice will also be in attendance.

-If you opt for a home birth it will only be granted if you are deemed to be in good health, and the process will generally be overseen by two midwives.
-The midwives will remain at your home for several hours after the birth to ensure there are no unexpected developments.
-One midwife will then drop by for a visit every day for up to two weeks after the birth in order to assist and offer advice, and a visit to the GP is also required within the first week after delivery.
-Midwives for the Flemish region and Brussels can be found at www.sage-femme.be.
+Homebirths are only possible if you’re in good health.
+Two midwives oversee homebirths.
+They stay at your home for several hours after the birth to ensure there are no complications.
+One midwife then drops by for a visit every day for up to two weeks after the birth.
+A visit to the GP is also necessary within the first week after delivery.
+Midwives for the Flemish region and Brussels can be found at Sage-femme.be and for the Dutch region at Vroedvrouwen.be.

-Alternative birth locations include so-called ‘birth houses’ (maison de la naissance) which are designed to provide more home comforts, with a midwife overseeing the birth.
-The houses offer a range of post-natal care services and classes, while some also allow the father to stay overnight during the birth.
-Some insurers cover the costs of birth houses, so it’s wise to consult your relevant provider prior to making a final decision.
+Alternative birth locations include birth houses (maison de la naissance) which provide more home comforts with a midwife overseeing the birth.
+The houses offer a range of post-natal care services and classes.
+Some also allow the father to stay overnight during the birth.
+Some insurers cover the costs of birth houses.

 Maternity aftercare in Belgium

-Parents can also choose from a range of nursery services aimed at new-borns up until the age of three.
-Nurseries can be found in many local community halls or run by the Public Social Welfare Centres and you may be eligible for a government subsidy to cover some of the costs, depending on your personal sitiuation.
+Parents can also choose from a range of nursery services for newborns up until the age of three.
+Nurseries are in many local community halls or run by the Public Social Welfare Centers.
+You may be eligible for a government subsidy to cover some of the costs, depending on your personal situation.
 You can read more information in our guide to childcare in Belgium.

 Registering a birth in Belgium

-Belgian law states that the birth of a child must be registered at a town hall within 15 days of the birth.
+Parents must register a child’s birth at the municipality within 15 days of birth.
 The registry must take place at the town hall (maison communale) which is located closest to the place of birth, as opposed to where the parents live.
 You can find the details of your local town hall in Belgium on the official government website.
-To complete the registration, parents must bring a medical certificate provided by the hospital, a marriage certificate (if applicable) and ID cards for both parents.
+To complete the registration, parents must bring a medical certificate from the hospital, a marriage certificate (if applicable), and ID cards for both parents.

-Upon completion of the registration you will be issued with documents which can be used to apply for child benefits.
-Expats are advised to also register the birth with their relevant consulate as soon as possible in order to ensure the child receives citizenship to their relevant country.
+After registering, you’ll receive documents for applying for child benefits.
+Expats can also register the birth with their consulate in order to ensure the child receives citizenship.

 It is important to note that babies born in Belgium will only be eligible for Belgian citizenship if the parents have spent a minimum of five consecutive years living in the country in the 10 year period prior to the birth.

-Up until recently, all new-borns in Belgium were required by law to take the surname of their father.
-In early 2014, however, a government bill was passed which enables parents to choose whether the baby takes the surname of the father or the mother – or both.
+Up until recently, all newborns in Belgium had to take the father’s surname.
+In 2014, however, a government bill enabled parents to choose which surname the baby takes.

 Belgian maternity and paternity leave

-Parents in Belgium are entitled to a birth allowance (Startbedrag), which can be claimed after 24 weeks of pregnancy and up to 5 years after the birth of the child.
+Parents in Belgium are entitled to a birth allowance (startbedraag/allocation de naissance), which can be claimed after 24 weeks of pregnancy and up to five years after the birth of the child.
 Normally the allowance is paid to the biological mother but it can be paid to the father, or a step-parent or oldest person in the household if neither biological parent is able to do so.

-You can apply for the Startbedrag through the National Office for Family Benefits for Salaried Persons, although those in employment usually make their application via their employer.
+Applications need to be made through the National Office for Family Benefits for Salaried Persons, although those in employment usually apply via their employer.
 The medical experts providing the pre-natal care will provide the relevant documentation and the actual pay-out will be made directly to the mother.
 You can expect to receive the money at some point after the eighth month of pregnancy, with the amount depending on how many children you already have.

 For a detailed breakdown of Belgian child benefit rates visit: www.kids.partena.be.

-- Office de la Naissance et de l’Enfance (ONE): www.one.be
+- Office de la Naissance et de l’Enfance (ONE)

-- Office for Family Benefits for Salaried Persons: www.famifed.be/home
+- Office for Family Benefits for Salaried Persons